spatie/crawler/README.md

 ### Filtering certain url's

 You can instruct the crawler not to visit certain url's by using the `setCrawlProfile` method.
-That method expects an object that implements the `Spatie\Crawler\CrawlProfile`-interface:
+It expects an object that implements the `Spatie\Crawler\CrawlProfile` interface:

 ```php
 /**